Asparagus Stir Fry

 • Onion.
 Sliced.
 Use red onion for a milder flavor.

-• Garlic.
+• Fresh garlic and fresh ginger.
 Minced.
 Adjust the amount you use depending on your preferences.

 • Sesame oil.
 The nutty flavor of this oil is perfect for this stir fry.
-If you don’t have sesame oil, use olive oil or any neutral-flavored vegetable oil you have at home.
+If you don’t have sesame oil, use olive oil or any neutral-flavored vegetable oil.

 For the sauce:

 • Vegetable broth.
-I suggest using low-sodium broth as they are less salty and allow you to control the saltiness of the sauce.
+I suggest using low-sodium broth as it is less salty and overpowering.

 • Fish sauce.
-You can use soy sauce and call it a day.
-But I like to add a dash of fish sauce to the mixture for a richer flavor.
+You can just use soy sauce and call it a day, but I like to add a dash of fish sauce to impart a richer flavor.

 • Brown sugar.
-It helps balance out the savory, salty, and spicy flavors in the stir fry.
-You can also use maple syrup to sweeten the sauce.
+Balances the savory, salty, and spicy flavors in the stir fry.
+You can also use maple syrup.

 • Cornstarch.
-Helps thicken the sauce and give it a glossy finish.
+Helps thicken the sauce and gives it a glossy finish.

 How to make asparagus stir fry